dtorresev/Ecoshell_Racing/README.md

 # Ecoshell Racing
-Electrónica Ecoshell
+Electrónica EcoShell

 Hello!
 Welcome to EcoShell Racing's GitHub repository, we're an interdisciplinary team representing ITESM Monterrey Campus on the Shell Eco-marathon since 2024.
 Here we'll share all the information that has allowed us to excel at the development of an electronic speed controller for a standard e-bike motor, aka BLDC motor or PMSM.
 Members: